pwhb/parthenon/kindness-saga/funogods/draft.md

 It went on and on.
 When mom finally got permission to take me to the show, I surprised them both.
 "I'd rather stay home and read," I said, a small act of defiance that I would regret the rest of my life.
 While dad looked more relieved that I declined, mom still tried to persuade me to see the show with her.
 In that moment, I saw her genuine excitement, her hope of sharing something magical with me—and I shut her down.
 How much I wished I just listened to her instead of what I ended up doing—a hidden card up my sleeve.

-On the last day of the magic tour, before dawn could break, I packed my possessions—Homer's books and a change of clothes—and slipped out the window.
+On the last day of the magic tour, before dawn could break, I packed my possessions—Hesiod's books and a change of clothes—and slipped out the window.
 One last look at my room, a space that had never truly felt like mine.
 I wasn't running from home.
 I was running towards the first opportunity to prove that my way of seeing the world wasn't a disorder—it was my strength.

 The magic tour's camp was my destination.
 My new life was about to begin.